mlswg/mls-extensions/draft-ietf-mls-extensions.md

 security vulnerabilities introduced by one extension do not spread to other extensions or the base MLS.

-### Storing State in Extensions
+### Core Struct Extensions

-Every type of MLS extension can have data associated with it and, depending on the type of extension (KeyPackage Extension, GroupContext Extension, etc.) that data is included in the corresponding MLS struct.
-This allows the authors of an extension to make use of any authentication or confidentiality properties that the struct is subject to as part of the protocol flow.
+Every type of MLS extension can have data associated with it.
+The "MLS Extensions Types" registry historically represented extensibility of four core structs (`GroupContext`, `GroupInfo`, `KeyPackage`, and `LeafNode`) that have far reaching effects on the use of the protocol.
+The majority of MLS extensions registered at the time of this writing extend one or more of these core structs.

 - GroupContext Extensions: Any data in a group context extension is agreed-upon by all members of the group in the same way as the rest of the group state.
 As